What is a macro lens? A macro lens is a unique tool for capturing close-up shots.

 On the other hand, regular lenses have a focusing distance of at least a foot or more.
 And since they don’t have a 1:1 magnification, the image they project onto the sensor is smaller.

-When you go to buy a macro lens, I recommend checking the maximum magnification ratio.
+When you buy a macro lens, I recommend checking the maximum magnification ratio.
 If it’s not 1:1, then it won’t get you accurate macro images.

 Of course, that doesn’t mean you can’t use 2:1 versions at all.
 The only difference is that you can’t call it a real macro image because the ratio isn’t 1:1.
 Although in visual terms, an average person can’t tell the difference between the two at all.